 Uninsured and Underinsured Motorist Coverage (UM and UIM)

 While insurance is a state requirement in Georgia, some people disregard this and get behind the wheel anyway.
 UM and UIM coverage protects you from expenses that an uninsured or underinsured driver cause in an accident.

 Unlike some states, Georgia doesn’t require you to carry UM and UIM on your policy.
 Despite this, it’s still a good idea to buy it.
-Per the III, about 12.4% of drivers in Georgia in 2019 were uninsured.
+Per the III, about 12.4% of Georgia drivers were uninsured in 2019.
 Getting into an accident with an uninsured driver could be a disaster.
 UM and UIM would help you avoid out of pocket costs.

 Valid Proof of Insurance

 You must keep valid proof of insurance on you at all times if you’re planning on driving in Georgia.
 Valid proof can take on many forms.
 Here’s what counts as valid proof of insurance in Georgia:

 - Proof of insurance in the Department of Revenue’s database.
 Your insurer files this.

 - Fleet insurance policy card.
 You must keep this in your vehicle whenever you’re driving.

 - Bill of sale for a car that you bought in the last 30 days as well as the first page of your insurance policy.

 - A state-issued self-insurance card and certificate

 - A rental agreement if you’re renting a car

 You can self-insure your car(s) in Georgia.
 To do so, you’ll need to obtain a self-insurance certificate from the Georgia Insurance and Safety Commissioner’s Office (ICO).
 You can get the certificate by sending an application to the ICO.
 The application should include: